yungyuc/nsdhw_21au/proposal/Luke2336/README.rst

       - k = C * sqrt(area / n), C is a constant found experimentally
       - d is the distance between two nodes
       - Attractive forces: fa(d) = d^2 / k
+         - If vertex A is incident to vertex B, there is an attractive between A and B.
       - Repulsive forces: fr(d) = -k^2 / d
    - For each iteration, it will spend O(n^2) time adjusting the forces and the positions of vertices.
+   - I would like to adjust the positions of vertices for 1000 iterations.
 - Flow chart
 .. image:: Flow1.png
    :height: 50